xpufx/reddit-comments-overkill/README.md

 ## Usage

-1. Navigate to your Reddit user comments page:
+1. Navigate to your Reddit user comments page: (note that these urls are both for "old" reddit.
+It won't work on the new NEW reddit which has different frontend code.)
    - `https://old.reddit.com/user/yourusername/comments/`
    - `https://www.reddit.com/user/yourusername/comments/`